Generic transversality for unbranched covers of closed pseudoholomorphic curves

-\begin{remark} If $J$ is $\omega$-compatible and $u$ has double points, then the above proof fails in the last paragraph: it may not be possible to construct $\omega$-compatible perturbations of the form $J_\tau := \Phi_\tau J \Phi_\tau^{-1}$ such that the normal derivative of $Y$ satisfies the desired conditions near double points.
-This is why the statement of Theorem~\ref{thm:super} in the $\omega$-compatible case is limited to embedded curves. \end{remark}
+\begin{remark} If $J$ is $\omega$-compatible and $u$ has double points, then the above proof fails to provide $\omega$-compatible perturbations~$J_\tau$: in a neighborhood of a double point, the last step in the construction generally forces the upper-right block of \eqref{eqn:Y} to take nonzero values, thus violating the symmetry condition required for $\omega$-compatibility.
+This is why the statement of Theorem~\ref{thm:super} in the compatible case is limited to embedded curves. \end{remark}